Explained: How to count cards in blackjack

 What would the running count be after this hand?
 Well, it would be -3, and this would indicate that the casino holds the advantage, as there is a higher chance of you being dealt lower cards in the next hand, thanks to the higher than average number of 10-A cards that have been seen on the table.

 So, how do you go about getting the correct value?
 Well, it’s actually quite simple: you divide the total count by the remaining number of decks.
 So, using the previous example of having a count of +6, the True Count with three decks remaining would be +2 (+6/3=+2).
-It’s quite a simple answer to the problem and one that works incredibly effectively – much to the annoyance of the casinos!
+It’s quite a simple answer to the problem and one that works incredibly effectively.

 How to Use the Card Counts